GOFIRST/gofirst-docs/todos/WishList2014.md

 ##Definitely##
 * Threading: Move to the [Boost threading library][boost-threads] for better compatibility with C++ object-oriented code.
+An alternative, perhaps a bit more natural to program, is the C++ [atomic operations library][atomic].

 * Cleanup: Go through code, unify style (conformance to GOFIRST coding conventions), make non-object-oriented code object-oriented (avoid globals).